YaleDHLab/TensorFlow-CUDA/README.md

 # Base OS
 Start with Ubuntu [14.04 LTS](http://releases.ubuntu.com/14.04/).
-Newer versions of Ubuntu have much more recent versions of GCC and other tools.
-This requires a whole bunch of hacks to get TensorFlow and its constituent elements compiled correctly -- it's basically not worth it.
+Newer releases have  more recent versions of GCC and other tools, which requires a whole bunch of hacks to get TensorFlow and its constituent elements compiled correctly -- it's basically not worth it.

 During installation, do NOT check the “Install this third-party software,” which will add an NVIDIA binary  driver.
 We want to use the one from the CUDA installer, so there’s no need to confuse things.